openresty/lua-nginx-module/README.markdown

 and lead to confusing issues, use it with special care.
 So, by default, the option is set to `false`.

-The `args` option can specify extra url arguments, for instance,
+The `args` option can specify extra URI arguments, for instance,

     ngx.location.capture('/foo?a=1',